smarie/python-pytest-cases/docs/usage/basics.md

     return ins, outs, None
 ```

+## Pytest marks

+Pytest marks such as `@pytest.mark.skipif` can be applied to case functions, the corresponding case will behave as expected.

 ## Case generators

 A case function generator is a function that will generate several test cases, once for every combination of its declared input parameters.